zuri-training/Team-Shark2W_metadata_/README.md

 > This is the Project phase period  of the Zuri Tech Training which has been going on for like 2 months now..
 The project is called fetch_metadata..

-**fetch_metadata** is a web platform that collects and displays metadata of uploaded files such as images, videos, audios, and so many others.
+**MetaDoc** is a web platform that collects and displays metadata of uploaded files such as images, videos, audios, and so many others.

 # Technologies <a name="technologies"></a>